+Response: The proposed design includes separate stormwater systems for each building located within their own property.
 A general stormwater agreement will also be put into place between the two properties for some drainage area overlaps.
-Although all piping and structures for each properties system will be completely contained within the subject property.
+Although all piping and structures for each properties systems will be completely contained within the subject property.

 Response: Submitted plans and storm drainage calculations conform to the City of Tualatin and Clean Water Services (CWS) current design standards.
-A general stormwater agreement will also be put into place between the parcels as the storm system provides drainage, treatment and flow control for the entire development area and all the associated parcels.